faizm55212/kubernetes-the-hard-way/docs/03-compute-resources.md

 ## Hostnames

-In this section you will assign hostnames to the `server`, `worker-0`, and `worker-1` machines.
+In this section you will assign hostnames to the `server-0`, `worker-0`, and `worker-1` machines.
 The hostname will be used when executing commands from the `jumpbox` to each machine.
 The hostname also plays a major role within the cluster.
-Instead of Kubernetes clients using an IP address to issue commands to the Kubernetes API server, those clients will use the `server` hostname instead.
+Instead of Kubernetes clients using an IP address to issue commands to the Kubernetes API server, those clients will use the `server-0` hostname instead.
 Hostnames are also used by each worker machine, `worker-0` and `worker-1` when registering with a given Kubernetes cluster.

 To configure the hostname for each machine, run the following commands on the `jumpbox`.